kimamula/TypeScript-definition-of-EventEmitter-with-keyof/README.md

 ## So what?

-The definition of `fs.Writable`, for example, can be rewritten as follows,
+The definition of `fs.Writable`, for example, can be written as follows,

 ```ts
 export interface WritableEvents {